1 File = 1 Feature — Atomic Microkernel Architecture

 Integrated mapping of which plugins react to which events.
 Full observability from day one — no external tools required.

-Phase 2 Planned
+Phase 2 Completed

 Hot Reload

-Phase 3 Upcoming
+Phase 3 In Progress

 Observability Dashboard